artfulaction/state-officer-md.github.io/CAREANDFEEDING.md

 * `indicator` is used in the course content overview.
 * `link` is used to reach into `resources.yaml` and extract links.
 This is used everywhere.
 Change cautiously.
 * `resources` is used to render out sections of the resources page.
 * `rubric` renders out a dimension from the rubric itself, given a designator.
+You'll find the designator from `rubric.yaml` file that lives in _data

 Changing any of these will change content all over the site.
 Be careful when doing so.